Baylor Bears men's basketball: Facilities

 In its early days, Marrs McLean Gym was Baylor’s basketball home, and doubled as the site of many physical education classes.
 Marrs McLean Gymnasium was built in 1938 and still stands on campus today.

 The Heart O' Texas Fair Complex, now known as the Extraco Events Center, is located in Waco, Texas.
 It was once the prime basketball facility for Baylor University and was used from 1953 to 1988.
 The H.O.T Coliseum was constructed after McLennan County voters authorized a bond issue of $1.2 million in the early 1950s.

-Since 1988, the Bears have played their home games at the Ferrell Center, adjacent to the Brazos River.
+Starting in 1988, the Bears played their home games at the Ferrell Center, adjacent to the Brazos River.
 It is named for Charles R. Ferrell, a Baylor student and legacy who died in 1967, and whose family's estate was a major benefactor of the arena.
 The main arena, Paul J. Meyer Arena, seats 10,284 people.

+In June 2022, Baylor began construction on the Foster Pavilion to replace the Ferrell Center as the new permanent home for both the men's and women's basketball teams.
+The arena held its first game on January 2, 2024 where Baylor defeated Cornell.